ndp/ndp.github.io/_posts/2010-11-19-intermittent-selenium-failures.md

 Actually, that reminds me of a good talk I heard the other night.
 It was by Marcus Westin and Martin Hunt  of Meebo, and they talked about developing he "Meebo Bar".
 They figured out some really cool tricks to load asynchronously and not interfere with the host website-- but even better, supporting security contexts client side (which is pretty nifty if you think about it.)
 I actually think you could build a pretty clever SSO (single sign on) solution using these patterns, but I haven't tackled that one yet.
 Check the [slides](http://assets.en.oreilly.com/1/event/44/Building%20Fast%20Webapps,%20Fast%20_Lessons%20From%20Creating%20the%20Meebo%20Bar_%20Presentation.ppt) and [presentation](http://www.youtube.com/watch?v=b7SUFLFu3HI).
 A must read if you're developing your own widget.

-\* Actually, credit where credit's due: it was Justin and Jonah (different companies, different projects, not brothers) who identified this problem, not me.
+Credit where credit's due: it was Justin and Jonah (different companies, different projects, not brothers) who identified this problem, not me.